brunorpinho/asterl1t-processing/README.md

 Source shape and transform are calculated directly from the input file.

+## Dependencies

+For now the dependencies are numpy, pandas, GDAL, rasterio and pyproj

 ## Note

 Please, consider donation if you are profiting from this script.